-Haydn never lived with parents after that (maybe they preferred it that way?).
+Haydn never lived with his parents after that.
+(Maybe they preferred it that way?)

 Known as a bit of a prankster he got himself caned and expelled by cutting off the pigtail of one of the other choristers!
 He was lucky enough to be taken in by a friend enabling him to pursue his career as a freelance musician.

-In 1803 due to ill health Haydn had to stop composing and he died in 1809.
+In 1803 due to ill health, Haydn had to stop composing and he died in May 1809.

-- Haydn was a bit of a practical joker (as mentioned when he cut off the pigtail of a chorister) and one of his all-time musical jokes was the surprise note in his Surprise Symphony (around 42 seconds into the video)..
+- Haydn was a bit of a practical joker (eg. the pigtail incident) and one of his all-time musical jokes was the surprise note in his Surprise Symphony (around 42 seconds into the video).

 - He was quite ugly and could never quite understand why pretty women liked him… maybe it was because of the point above?

 - Haydn died peacefully in his sleep on 31st May 1809.